tno-ssi-lab/standardisation-overview/README.md

 -	Is this technology compatible with or competitive to other standard y?
 -	Is this standard part of an interoperability profile?

 To answer these questions, we have developed a [graphical overview](https://tno-ssi-lab.github.io/Standardisation-Overview/) of SSI-related standards and an accompanying [documentation](https://tno-ssi-lab.github.io/Standardisation-Overview/docs.html).
+The overview is structured along the [ToIP Technology Stack](https://trustoverip.org/toip-model/).

 ## Contributions
 We welcome contributions.
 You can contribute through raising issues or by forking the repository.
 You can also contact us via [email](mailto:maaike.vanleuken@tno.nl).